Sheetal765/Customer_Behavior_Analysis/README.md

 Open Power BI and connect it to your SQL database.

-Review and customize the Gamma presentation in /reports/presentation.gamma.# Customer_Behavior_Analysis Data Analytics Project showcasing Customer B.ehavior analysis using python,sql and power bi
+Data Analytics Project showcasing Customer Behavior analysis using python,sql and power bi